grynn-in/erpnext-swiss-iso20022-camt.053/README.md

 5. Draft or Submit
 6. You complete the action of Submit

+### Updated on 6th June 2020

+As per ISO20022.org CAMT payment formats should be live across US / EU and ASIA.
+Therefore CAMT.053 xml validator could be used anywhere in the world.

 ## About Grynn
 For more information, pls. contact
 Grynn GmbH //  Zurich // Schaffhausen